-DEEs are commonly treated with multiple combinations of antiepileptic drugs ("AEDs") though physician preference for administered therapies differs across different epilepsy types.
+DEEs are commonly treated with multiple combinations of anti-epileptic drugs ("AEDs") though physician preference for administered therapies differs across different epilepsy types.
 Pharmaceutical companies, such as Eisai, Lundbeck, Pfizer, and UCB have approved AEDs for the treatment of epilepsies.
 There are also non-pharmaceutical therapies for epilepsy patients, such as a ketogenic diet, vagus nerve stimulation, and surgery for some patients.
-Recently, two companies have obtained FDA approval for symptoms associated with DEEs.
-Fenfluramine was approved for the treatment of seizures associated with Dravet syndrome in June 2020, and became available through a REMS program in July 2020, and cannabidiol was approved by the FDA for the treatment of seizures associated with Dravet syndrome and Lennox-Gastaut syndrome in 2018.
-Lorcaserin also is in a Phase 3 clinical trial for the treatment of seizures associated with Dravet syndrome.
+Three companies have obtained FDA approval for the treatment seizures associated with DEEs.
+For example, fenfluramine was approved for the treatment of seizures associated with Dravet syndrome in June 2020 and LGS in March 2022, and is available for patients through a REMS program.
+Epidiolex (cannabidiol) was approved by the FDA for the treatment of seizures associated with Dravet syndrome and LGS in 2018, and the treatment of seizures associated with TSC in 2020, and DIACOMIT (stiripentol) was approved by the FDA in 2018 for seizures associated with Dravet syndrome.
 In addition, other companies are developing therapeutics for the treatment of epilepsies, including alternative approaches such as gene therapy.